dfinity/wg-identity-authentication/topics/icrc_25_signer_interaction_standard.md

 `version` (`text`): The version of the standard used.
 If the signer does not support the version of the request, it must send the `"VERSION_NOT_SUPPORTED"` error in response.

-`scopes`: A list of permission [scope objects](#scope-objects) the relying party requires.
-If the signer does not support a requested scope, it should ignore that particular scope and proceed as if the `scopes` list did not include that object.
+`scopes`: Array of permission [scope objects](#scope-objects) the relying party requires.
+If the signer does not support a requested scope, it should ignore that particular scope and proceed as if the `scopes` array did not include that object.

 #### Response

 `version` (`text`): The version of the standard used.
 It must match the `version` from the request.

-`scopes`: A list of permission [scope objects](#scope-objects) that the signer supports and the user has granted the relying party.
+`scopes`: Array of permission [scope objects](#scope-objects) that the signer supports and the user has granted the relying party.
 This must be a subset of the `scopes` field from the original request.
 Additionally, scope restrictions must be the same or more restrictive than the ones requested by the relying party.

 #### Errors